Marion County, Florida

 The below facts shows exactly what death, marriage, birth, property, wills, and court records are typically in Marion County.
 The years listed below are the first noted records with this county.
 See Also Florida Corthouse Records Research Guide.

 - Marion County Courthouse (all departments listed below are located here, unless otherwise noted)

 - Address: P.O.
 Box 1030, Ocala, FL 34478 or 110 N. W. 1st Avenue, Ocala, FL 34475

 - Marion County Clerk of the Circuit Court / County Clerk is custodian of all records of all predecessor courts, whether justice of the peace, city, county, probate, civil, or criminal.

 - Land Records: 1844

 - Marion County Tax Collector collects all real estate taxes including postponed and delinquent, all county revenues in addition to the research and issue tax deed applications.
 Our department is the holder of tax records and assessed values.

-The following are links to Family history and genealogy, Records and Resources relevant to Marion County.
+The following are web links to Genealogy, Records and Resources pertaining to Marion County.
 A lot of these genealogy links fall into 3 categories: Business oriented Sites, Private Sites or Organization Sites.
 Some have free access some require a fee.
 This is just a directory which has been collected or submitted.
 I do not endorse or promote one genealogy site over another.
-Feel free to submit your own preferred Marion County genealogy or family history affiliated sites.